theforeman/foreman_fog_proxmox/README.md

 ## Code of Conduct

-Everyone interacting in the Foreman::Proxmox project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).
+Everyone interacting in the ForemanProxmox project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).